robzed/ukmarsey/README.md

 As well as directly commanding the robot over the serial port, it's designed to be controlled from a host CPU which can be anything but we've been using it with the Raspberry Pi.

+# Robot Configuration

+Even though the UKMarsBot is a standard design, there are several options:

+1. The gearbox ratio
+2. The wiring of left and right motors
+3. The wiring of the encoders
+4. The wheel size.

+These can be configured in the file 'robot_config.h'.
+See that file and make appropriate adjustments.

+(If you are using low level control from a Raspberry Pi, you might be able to adjust for these in the Raspberry Pi.
+But if you are using any mid- or high-level control, you will definitely need to adjust this file!)

 # Summary of Interpreter Usage

 NOTICE: This document reflects version 1.1 of the interpreter.